 Go to Settings App > Update & Security > Click on Check for updates.

 Solution 7: Update BIOS.

 If not any solutions are working.
 And, still, the laptop keyboard not working in Windows 10.
 Then, it could be a BIOS problem.
 BIOS is a program that a computer’s microprocessor uses after you start Computer.
 It manages data flow between Computer’s OS and attached devices.
-Such as keyboard, mouse, hard disk, printer.
+Such as a keyboard, mouse, hard disk, and printer.
 So, if you’re using an old version of BIOS.
 Which is not compatible with the latest OS.
 Then, you need to update BIOS to fix this problem.

 You can download BIOS software from the manufacturer’s site.
 Installation of BIOS is like installing software.
-And, you just need to stay connected with the charger while installation.
+And, you just need to stay connected to the charger while installing.
 I have already written an article on “Install HP BIOS Update“.
 So, if you’re using an HP laptop.
 Then, this article might helpful for you.
 Updating the BIOS process can be risky.
 So do it at your own risk.